-A. if the position is frivolous and disclosed on the tax return.
+83. A taxpayer can avoid a substantial understatement of tax penalty: A. if the position is frivolous and disclosed on the tax return.
 B. if the position has a realistic possibility of being sustained by the IRS or courts.
 C. if there is substantial authority to support the position.
 D. if the position has a reasonable basis and is not disclosed on the tax return.
 E. None of these.
-84 4.
-A taxpayer can avoid a substantial understatement of tax penalty: A. if the position is frivolous and disclosed on the tax return.
+84. A taxpayer can avoid a substantial understatement of tax penalty: A. if the position is frivolous and disclosed on the tax return.
 B. if the position has a realistic possibility of being sustained by the IRS or courts.
 C. if the position is not frivolous and disclosed on the tax return.
 D. if the position has a reasonable basis and is disclosed on the tax return.
 E. None of these.
-2-22 2014 by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.
+2-22 Copyright © 2016 McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.